ppy/osu-wiki/news/2020-12-21-project-loved-december-2020.md

 ---

 From everyone on the [Project Loved Team](/wiki/People/The_Team/Project_Loved_Team), we hope you enjoyed this month's selection, and are looking forward to the next!
 The favoured beatmaps will hit the [Loved beatmap listing](https://osu.ppy.sh/beatmapsets?s=loved) shortly after the polls end.
 More info about Project Loved can be found on its [wiki page](/wiki/Project_Loved), including how to submit maps for consideration in the future.
-Until next time!
+See you next year!

 —clayton